-- The new commercial was a weird parody of the old Bounty paper towel commercials only they were promoting how absorbent Rosie's Hosieries actually are.
+The news's commercial was a weird parody of the old Bounty paper towel commercials only they were promoting how absorbent Rosie's Hosieries actually are.

-- Belushi stars as a Private Investigator with Madeline Kahn as a client and their conversation evolves into the song I Will Follow Him, as Belushi explains his detecting style.
+Belushi stars as a Private Investigator with Madeline Kahn as a client and their conversation evolved into the song I Will Follow Him, as Belushi explains his detecting style.

-- Then the show finished with her saying good night to the crowd and audience at home.
+Then the show finished with her saying goodnight to the crowd and the audience at home.